kdechant/eamon/EVENT-HANDERS.md

       },

 What happened here?
-- The "beforeMove" handler takes three parameters, the direction the player typed in, the Room object for the room the player is *currently* in, and the RoomExit object representing the exit the player is trying to take.
+- The "beforeMove" handler takes three parameters, the direction the player typed, the Room object for the room the player is *currently* in, and the RoomExit object representing the exit the player is trying to take.
 - The adventure designer has used a special exit code of -1 to indicate a connection that requires special handling
 - We use `game.effects.print()` to print a specific event text from the `effects` table in the database